What Not to Do When Using Social Media for Business

-Whether your favorite network is Facebook, Twitter or Google+, there are some things you should avoid doing if you want to grow your community and use your social media presence to form relationships.
+Whether your favorite network is Facebook, Twitter, or Instagram, there are some things you should avoid doing if you want to grow your community and use your social media presence to form relationships.

 Here are seven things you should NOT do when using social media for business.

 So many small business owners dive into social media because everyone tells them they should, but they skip the research and planning phase.
 Just like any other marketing activity, it's important to take time to get to know the networks you are joining, set SMART goals for your use on the sites, and develop a plan of action to achieve your goals.